GeodAIsics/TractLearn-WholeBrain/README.md

 ## Step 3: Transformation application for all TractSeg bundles

-The next step is to use tcktransform command (always coming from MRtrix) on all tck files to coregister all the tck files into a common template space using:
+The next step is to use tcktransform command (always coming from MRtrix) on all tck files to coregister all the tck files into a common template space.
+Note that you need to add the working directory at the end of the line, for example:
 ```
-python 4_Register_track.py
+python 4_Register_track.py ./GroupDirectory/
 ```
-Note that you need to add the working directory at the end of the line, for example:

-python 4_Register_track.py ./MyData/

 ## Step 4: Estimation of the different scalar coefficients in the template space